twhume/twhume.github.io/_posts/2021-04-24-ensembles.md

 # Questions to ask

-This left me wanting to answer a few questions
+All this left me wanting to answer a few questions:

 1. What’s the trade-off between dataset size and ensemble size? i.e. would parallelization help a system compensate for having very few training examples, and/or very little training effort?
-2. Is an ensemble designed to do multiclass classification best served by being formed of homogenous networks, or specialist individual classifiers?
+2. Is an ensemble designed to do multiclass classification best served by being formed of homogenous networks, or specialist individual classifiers optimized for each class?
 3. How might we best optimize the performance of an ensemble?

 I chose a classic toy problem, MNIST digit classification, and worked using the [Apache MXNet](https://mxnet.apache.org/versions/1.8.0/) framework.
-I chose the latter for a very poor reason: I started out wanting to use Clojure because I enjoy writing it, and MXNet seemed like the best option…. but I struggled to get it working and switched to Python.
+I chose the latter for a very poor reason: I started out wanting to use Clojure because I enjoy writing it, and MXNet seemed like the best option…. but I struggled to get it working and switched to Python. **shrug**

 The MNIST dataset has 60,000 images and MXNet is bundled with [a simple neural network](https://mxnet.apache.org/versions/1.7.0/api/python/docs/tutorials/packages/gluon/image/mnist.html) for it: three fully connected layers with 128, 64 and 10 neurons each, which get 98% accuracy after training for 10 epochs (i.e. seeing 600,000 images total).